 Once the plane lands, a watchful thief snatches Rhonda’s bag before she gets to the cabin door.
 Rhonda had to obey the flight attendant when her bag was stowed for the flight, but the real issue is whether the information on her laptop is safe from the thief’s prying eyes.
 Convenient new encryption products could have tipped the odds in Rhonda’s favor.

-In an Emergency: What to Do After a Security Breach
+Emergency: What to Do After a Security Breach

 Immediately take these actions:

 1. Determine the nature of the lost data and the states where the data subjects live.